stevenooi84/notes-app-fe/README.md

 ## Available Scripts

+To deploy the project and run :
+### `docker-compose up`

+Runs the app in docker container.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\